Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Experiments

 \subsubsection{Baseline Measurements}

-We introduce the key ideas of the following four baselines. \begin{enumerate}[topsep=0pt] \item We consider the \textbf{Output Agreement (OA)} mechanism that directly counts the frequency of agreements between two agent's responses.
-Specifically, while scoring labeler $i$, we iteratively pair her with a different labeler $j$ and let $M_{i,j}$ denote the set of questions answered by both labelers.
-Then, the score of labeler $i$ is the average of the empirical probability of agreement, i.e.~$\frac{1}{n}\sum_{j\in[n]\backslash\{i\}}\sum_{q\in M_{i,j}} \frac{\mathbbm{1}\left[\hat{X}_{i,q} = \hat{X}_{j,q}\right]}{|M_{i,j}|}$, and let $\frac{0}{0} = 0$. \item We use the \textbf{Correlated Agreement (CA)} mechanism as a baseline, which is introduced in \cref{app:preliminary}.
-The expected CA score is the unconditioned mutual information $I_{\text{TVD}}(\hat{X}_i;\hat{X}_j)$. \item Another common method to estimate the reliability of the noisy agents is the \textbf{Expectation-Maximization (EM)} algorithm under the DS model \citep{dawid1979maximum}.
-Under the DS model, each agent $i$ makes mistakes according to a confusion matrix $\Gamma^i$ where $\Gamma^i_{h,l}$ denotes the probability that labeler $i$ reports $h$ when the ground truth answer is $l$.
-The EM algorithm first initializes a prior of the ground truth for each question and a confusion matrix for each agent.
-Then, it iteratively goes through an E-step and an M-step.
-In the E-step, the algorithm computes the posterior of the ground truth of each question given the prior and the confusion matrix.
-In the M-step, the confusion matrix of each agent is updated using the posterior computed in the E-step.
-The above two steps are iterated until the likelihood of the data matrix $\hat{X}$ converges.
-Finally, we score the reliability of agent $i$ as $\sum_{h\in \Sigma} \Gamma^i_{h,h} \tilde{P}(h)$ where $\tilde{P}(h)$ is the empirical marginal distribution of observing $h$ in the dataset. \item Lastly, we consider the \textbf{Conditioned Agreement ($\text{OA}_{Z}$)} which counts the frequency of agreements only when the agreement is different from the principal's sample on that question.
-Similar to the agreement metric, the score of labeler $i$ is the average of the empirical probability of agreement conditioned on $Z$, i.e.~$\frac{1}{n}\sum_{j\in[n]\backslash\{i\}}\sum_{q\in M_{i,j}} \frac{\mathbbm{1}\left[\hat{X}_{i,q} = \hat{X}_{j,q} \& \hat{X}_{i,q} \neq Z_q\right]}{|M_{i,j}|}$.
-Intuitively, if labeler $i$ uses an LLM whose generated labels are similar to $Z$, then $\hat{X}_{i,q} \neq Z_q$ will happen with a small probability, meaning that the conditioned agreement score will be small. \end{enumerate}
+We introduce the key ideas of the following four baselines and defer the details to \cref{app:baseline}. \begin{enumerate}[topsep=0pt] \item We consider the \textbf{Output Agreement (OA)} mechanism that directly counts the frequency of agreements between two agents' responses. \item We use the \textbf{Correlated Agreement (CA)} mechanism as a baseline, which is introduced in \cref{app:preliminary}.
+The expected CA score is the unconditional mutual information $I_{\text{TVD}}(\hat{X}_i;\hat{X}_j)$. \item Another common method to estimate the reliability of the noisy agents is the \textbf{Expectation-Maximization (EM)} algorithm under the DS model \citep{dawid1979maximum}.
+The algorithm iteratively updates a confusion matrix that captures the noise level of each agent.
+After convergence, we use the trace of each agent's confusion matrix as a reliability score. \item Lastly, we consider the \textbf{Conditioned Agreement ($\text{OA}_{Z}$)} which counts the frequency of agreements only when the agreement is different from the principal's sample on that question. \end{enumerate}